Distributed graph problems through an automata-theoretic lens: Classification of all problems on cycles

 \section{Classification of all \tLCL{} problems on cycles}

-Consider a problem $\Pi$.
-We introduce the following definitions; see Figure~\ref{fig:cycles} for examples: \begin{definition}[repeatable state] State $ab \in \CE$ is repeatable if there is a walk $ab \leadsto ab$ in~$\M_\Pi$. \end{definition} \begin{definition}[flexible state~\cite{Brandt2017}] State $ab \in \CE$ is flexible with flexibility $K$ if for all $k \ge K$ there is a walk $ab \leadsto ab$ of length exactly $k$ in~$\M_\Pi$. \end{definition} \begin{definition}[loop] State $ab \in \CE$ is a loop if there is a state transition $ab \to ab$ in~$\M_\Pi$. \end{definition}
+We will now discuss our classification of $\LCL$ problems on cycles.
+Consider a problem $\Pi$ and its corresponding automation $\M_\Pi$.
+In what follows, if we have two states $ab$ and $cd$ of $\M_\Pi$, a \emph{walk} from $ab$ to $cd$ (denoted by $ab \leadsto cd$) is a sequence of state transitions starting at state $ab$ and ending at state $cd$.
+We introduce the following definitions; see Figure~\ref{fig:cycles} for examples. \begin{definition}[repeatable state] State $ab \in \CE$ is repeatable if there is a walk $ab \leadsto ab$ in~$\M_\Pi$. \end{definition} \begin{definition}[flexible state~\cite{Brandt2017}] State $ab \in \CE$ is flexible with flexibility $K$ if for all $k \ge K$ there is a walk $ab \leadsto ab$ of length exactly $k$ in~$\M_\Pi$. \end{definition} \begin{definition}[loop] State $ab \in \CE$ is a loop if there is a state transition $ab \to ab$ in~$\M_\Pi$. \end{definition}

 Observe that each defined property of a state is a proper strengthening of the previous property (i.e.\ each loop is a flexible state and each flexible state is a repeatable state).

 For a symmetric problem $\Pi$ we also define: \begin{definition}[mirror-flexible state] State $ab \in \CE$ is mirror-flexible with flexibility $K$ if for all $k \ge K$ there are walks $ab \leadsto ab$, $ab \leadsto ba$, $ba \leadsto ab$, and $ba \leadsto ba$ of length exactly $k$ in~$\M_\Pi$. \end{definition} \begin{definition}[mirror-flexible loop] State $ab \in \CE$ is a mirror-flexible loop with flexibility $K$ if $ab$ is a mirror-flexible state with flexibility $K$ and $ab$ is also a loop. \end{definition} Note that if $ab$ is mirror-flexible loop, then so is $ba$, as the problem is symmetric.